NDA Syllabus 2025

 Total50200

-Check the topic-wise number of questions and marks distribution in the table below.
+Check the topic-wise number of questions and mark distribution in the table below.

 TopicNo. of QuestionsNo. of Marks